ArchieForde/Personal_Portfolio_Website/README.md

 ## Steps

 Step 1: Wireframing and Layout Design
-The first step involved wireframing the overall layout and defining sections like "About Me," "Projects," "Skills," and "Contact."
+The first step involved wireframing the overall layout and defining sections like "About Me," "Projects," "Experience," and "Contact."
 This phase ensured a logical flow of information and an intuitive user experience.

 Step 2: Coding the Framework